Victor Gollancz: Occupation of Germany after World War II

-Other humanitarian issues
+Other issues

 During the fighting that marked the creation of the state of Israel, Gollancz became concerned for the plight of the Arabs and in October 1948 he founded the Jewish Society for Human Service (JSHS), with Rabbi Leo Baeck as its president.
 This body was based on "the universalist ethic of Judaism" and aimed to work in the newly formed state of Israel "to relieve the suffering of Jews and Arabs indifferently."

 In February 1951, Victor Gollancz wrote a letter to The Manchester Guardian asking people to join an international struggle against poverty.
 Gollancz's letter called for a negotiated end to the Korean War and the creation of an international fund "to turn swords into ploughshares", readers were asked to send a postcard to Gollancz with the simple word 'yes'.
 He received 5,000 responses.
 This led to the founding of the Association for World Peace (AWP) with Gollancz as chairman and Canon Charles Raven the vice-chairman.
 In May 1951, Gollancz invited Harold Wilson to chair an AWP committee and write a pamphlet which was eventually called 'War on Want – a Plan for World Development', published on 9 June 1952.
 This document led to the founding of the international anti-poverty charity War on Want; its parent body, the AWP, waned after Gollancz stepped down from the chairmanship in 1952.

 With Arthur Koestler and John Collins, Gollancz set up the National Campaign for the Prevention of Legal Cruelty in 1955.
-This organisation was renamed The National Campaign for the Abolition of Capital Punishment (NCACP) and campaigned against judicial killing in the UK.
+This organisation was renamed The National Campaign for the Abolition of Capital Punishment (NCACP) and campaigned against capital punishment in the United Kingdom.
 This drive against capital punishment would later lead Gollancz to campaign against the execution of the Nazi war criminal Adolf Eichmann.
 He addressed the issue in a controversial pamphlet, The Case of Adolf Eichmann.

+Gollancz was a member of Bertrand Russell's Who Killed Kennedy?
+Committee, which challenged the official version of the assassination of John F. Kennedy.